 BEYOND THE CLASSROOM

-When circumstances allow, Reculver offers a wide range of extra-curricular scientific opportunities.
+Reculver offers a wide range of extra-curricular scientific opportunities.
 A science club has been run for the last few years, with the children receiving training on conducting experiments and investigations.
-We hope to develop our scientists further with a potential new initiative called the Science Crew.
+We develop our scientists further with initiatives such as the Science Crew.
 This group will be able to further extend their knowledge and understanding by demonstrating experiments and investigations to their peers throughout the school.

 School trips often have a scientific link.
 Year 6 will visit Down House, the home of Charles Darwin, to learn about the investigations that helped him develop his theory of evolution.
-Year 5 are planning to visit The Observatory Science Centre in Herstmonceux, as part of their investigation of Space.
+Year 5 have exciting experiences such as a visit to The Observatory Science Centre in Herstmonceux as part of their investigation of Space, the Astrodome and the Science Festival at Discovery Park.
 The whole school celebrates Science Week each year, with outside experts coming in to work with the children to understand that science exists within everything.
 This has included connections with the Turner Gallery in Margate, Professor Bubbleworks, Sublime Science and St Anselm’s Secondary School.
 We value these connections and are eager to further develop them.